 Especially, the Tail and Wing Flight Feathers.

-In Swans it closes horizontally (side to side) across the Eye instead of up and down like a normal Eye Lid.
+Across the Eye instead of Up and Down like a Normal Eye Lid.

 Socialized – Frequent Interaction with Friendly People.

 These Swans will come for Food Item and Treats.